-(f) Goodwill
+(e) Goodwill

 Goodwill represents the excess of the purchase price over the fair value of the net identifiable assets of operations acquired.
+The Partnership's goodwill relates to the 2002 acquisition of assets from TransAlta Energy Corporation.
 Goodwill is carried at initial cost less any write-down for impairment.
 Goodwill is assessed for impairment annually, and more frequently if there is any indication of impairment.